 3. From the drop down menu, select the RPM option.

-4. Take a look at your overall RPM for a specific date range.
+4. Take a look at your overall RPM for the selected date range to ensure data relevance.
 Notice how the vidIQ channel has an RPM of $2.73 and a CPM of $15.74 (for the month of August).
 CPM is typically the higher number, while RPM is more realistic.

-If you want to calculate RPM for yourself, it's not too difficult.
+Calculating RPM is straightforward: divide total revenue by total views and multiply by 1,000 to obtain your revenue per 1,000 views.
 Take your total revenue for a given period, divide it by the total number of views you received, and then multiply by 1,000.
 Here's the formula to make it even simpler:

 RPM = (Total Views/Total Revenue) × 1000